Canning Fish: Salmon, Blue, Mackerel, Trout

 - canning salt

 Soak your fish in a salty brine for 1 hour.
 Use 1 cup of salt to 1 gallon of water.
-(This technique came from my Ball Blue Book, and I would think that brining would be especially helpful for flavor if the fish is fresh caught.)
+This technique came from my Ball Blue Book, and I would think that brining would be especially helpful for flavor if the fish is fresh caught.

 Drain fish for 10 minutes.
 You want to be sure it is well drained.
+You can rinse if desired.

 Don’t forget to adjust for your altitude.
 Use the chart below: